 What is the current prime rate and how does it affect Utah business LOCs?

-The Federal Reserve held the federal funds rate at 4.25–4.50% through Q1 2026, keeping prime rate at 7.50%.
-Most Utah business LOCs are priced at prime plus a margin — meaning LOC rates for established Utah businesses run approximately 8.5–12% at credit unions and 9–14% at community banks.
+The Federal Reserve held the federal funds rate at 4.25–4.50% through Q1 2026.
+This keeps prime rate at 7.50%.
+Most Utah business LOCs are priced at prime plus a margin.
+LOC rates for established Utah businesses run approximately 8.5–12% at credit unions and 9–14% at community banks.
 See LOC interest rates for a full breakdown.

 How much did SBA lending grow in Utah in 2025?

-The SBA Utah District Office facilitated $824 million in SBA-backed loans in FY2025, up 8% from $762 million in FY2024.
+The SBA Utah District Office facilitated $824 million in SBA-backed loans in FY2025.
+This represents an 8% increase from $762 million in FY2024.
 This growth reflects both Utah's economic expansion and the SBA's continued small business emphasis.

 Are Utah community banks better than national banks for small business loans?

-For loans under $1 million, Utah community banks and credit unions consistently outperform national banks on approval rates and pricing.
+For loans under $1 million, Utah community banks and credit unions consistently outperform national banks.
+They offer better approval rates and pricing.
 Utah's 52 state-chartered banks and major credit unions hold approximately 40% of sub-$1M business loans in the state.

 What is the small business loan rejection rate in Utah?

-The national small business loan rejection rate was 49% in 2025 per the Federal Reserve Small Business Credit Survey.
-Utah applications run slightly below the national average — approximately 44–46% — due to the state's stronger average credit profiles and lower unemployment.
+The national small business loan rejection rate was 49% in 2025.
+This rate comes from the Federal Reserve Small Business Credit Survey.
+Utah applications run slightly below the national average at approximately 44–46%.
+This is due to the state's stronger average credit profiles and lower unemployment.

 What should Utah SMBs do right now to prepare for tighter credit?